Pratham083/paper-trading-app/README.md

 # Full Stack Paper Trading App
+This app is designed to allow users to:
+- simulate stock trading
+- view analytics of stocks
+- view other users' portfolios
-This app is designed to allow users to simulate trading stocks with fake money.
-You can also use it to view analytics of stocks.
-There is also a leaderboard where you can view the users with the most money and view their portfolios.
-It is deployed on this link: [https://paper-trading-frontend-z8xl.onrender.com/](https://paper-trading-frontend-z8xl.onrender.com/)
+- view a leaderboard to see the ranks of all the users It is deployed on this link: [https://paper-trading-frontend-z8xl.onrender.com/](https://paper-trading-frontend-z8xl.onrender.com/)

 ## Demo video
 Watch my demo here: [https://youtu.be/r5PAdysW9wM](https://youtu.be/r5PAdysW9wM)